 The Integrated Resource Management Plan (IRMP)

 The IRMP is the Tribes’ plan for the management of natural resources on the Reservation.
 It provides goals and objectives that guide multiple uses of the Reservation forest, rangeland and water resources.
 These include tribal enterprises that generate revenue for the Tribes, habitat for fish and wildlife, and traditional cultural activities.
+You can view and save a copy of the IRMP by clicking on the link below:

 The IRMP integrates numerous underlying resource-specific plans prepared by the natural resource departments and programs.
 These plans provide additional details and technical information used by resource managers in the course of managing the Reservation's natural and cultural resources.
 These plans can be viewed and saved to your computer by clicking on the following links.